Integrating Distributed Energy Resources: Optimal Prosumer Decisions and Impacts of Net Metering Tariffs: Optimal prosumer decisions

 A surplus-maximizing active prosumer solves the following optimization

 where $\bar{\bm{d}}$ is the consumption upper limit\footnote{Typically, the household electricity consumption is reasonably small, and the household budget constraint is ignored in our formulation.}.

 For a concave utility\footnote{Without loss of generality and to gain a cleaner structure, the theoretical results assume strict concavity of $U(\cdot)$.} function $U(\cdot)$, the above optimization is convex, though non-differentiable.
 It turns out, however, that the optimal consumption bundle has a near closed-form solution as given by Theorem~\ref{thm:structure} in Appendix \ref{sec:appendixProofs}.
-Here we describe the general structure of the optimal consumption bundle $\bm{d}^*(r)$ as a function of the BTM DER level $r$.
+Here we describe the general structure of the optimal consumption bundle $\bm{d}^\ast$ as a function of the BTM DER level $r$ and the intuitions behind the threshold-based policy.